 Again, teaching the formal scientific method probably won't work in your classroom.
 However, you can get your children to think like scientists by piquing their curiosity and encouraging questions.
 After completing experiments or lessons, offer open-ended questions that force your kids to analyze the information they consumed and deploy their problem-solving skills, the National Association for the Education of Young Children advised.
 Additionally, avoid immediately answering questions.
 Instead, feign uncertainty and look to your children for an answer.

 Want more strategies for teaching science in your classroom?
-ProSolutions offers online CDA courses and early childhood education training classes, including "Science for Young Children."
+Check out our course "Science for Young Children."
+ProSolutions also offers online CDA training and CDA renewal training.
 Contact us today to learn more.